WebComponentHelpers/Brick/README.md

  - It is **FAST and light**, less than 3kB minified (and 1kB gzip). <!--, try out the [benchmark test comparison with lit-html]().-->
  - Supports **imports of styles** and in general of ```<template>```.
 Gives a pattern to import shared styles (like a ```normalize```) from templates, cutting on parsing time.
- - Supports **server-side rendering** out of the box, well, web-components do.
+ - Supports **server-side rendering** out of the box, as opposed to lit-element (where because of interaction between elements is usually needed to incapsulate custom-elements one inside the other).
  - Supports automatic dom element-ID retrival, **no more shadowRoot.GetElementByID("...")**.
  - Supports automatic reflection of atributes to properties, but is not intended to exchange rich data (like objects) see [here](https://developers.google.com/web/fundamentals/web-components/best-practices#do-not-reflect-rich-data-properties-to-attributes) for best practices.
  - Light and elegant syntax :rainbow: